 The University of Westminster is a long-standing media partner of tve for the Awards and is a leading education provider.
 The university’s commitment to educating graduates for the needs of professional life attracts high- quality students from within the UK and around the globe. www.westminster.ac.uk

-Grace Bian is Awards vice-president, and sponsor of the Transforming Society Award.
-Grace chairs the China International Culture Stock Exchange, a real-time trading platform for a wide range of media and cultural assets, tangible and intangible.
+The China International Culture Stock Exchange has partnered with tve to support the Transforming Society Award.
+The Award was presented on the night by Grace Bian, Chair of CICSE which is a real-time trading platform for a wide range of media and cultural assets, tangible and intangible.
 She is also chair of GBA-Citi Group, which focuses on transforming society through projects like its mobile hospital concept.
 Grace jointly owns a research and development centre with the China Academy of Sciences and is an economic advisor to the Chinese government.
 ‘I believe in change, in innovation, in creativity, in miracles and in action.
 These Awards showcase how to use our limited resources to maximise outcomes – and everyone can be a part,’ she said.

 Eco-Age has partnered with tve for the Net Positive Leadership Award.
 Eco-Age is an ideas consultancy which powerfully aggregates global thought leaders and influencers to address the compelling issues and opportunities of our day by delivering solutions, through ethical and sustainable values.
 Eco-Age has a market leading track record for addressing sustainability issues across complex supply chains, in broad industry sectors, for the mutual benefit of people and planet.
 Eco-Age.com